Mike Calvert: Broadway

 The fighting quickly degenerated into a free-for-all.
-Calvert characterized the action as an "extraordinary mêlée…everyone shooting, bayoneting, kicking at everyone else, rather like an officers' guest night."
+Calvert characterized the action as an "extraordinary mêlée...everyone shooting, bayoneting, kicking at everyone else, rather like an officers' guest night."
 Lieutenant George Cairns was awarded the Victoria Cross for killing several Japanese after one severed his left arm with a sword.
-A pause in the fighting turned into a stalemate, complete with shouting – according to Calvert "[t]he Japs were yelling at us in English, 'You dirty hairy bastards,' etc.; only a final charge made by Calvert and some Gurkhas dislodged the Japanese.
+A pause in the fighting turned into a stalemate, complete with shouting, according to Calvert: "The Japs were yelling at us in English, 'You dirty hairy bastards'".
+Only a final charge made by Calvert and some Gurkhas dislodged the Japanese.
 Many of these were shot as they retreated.
 Afterward, "the hill was a horrid sight, littered with Jap dead, and already the ones who had been killed there earlier in the day were black with flies.
-Stretcher-bearers were removing our wounded and our mercifully very few dead."
+Stretcher-bearers were removing our wounded and our mercifully very few dead".

 Shortly after this action a lieutenant in the South Staffordshire Regiment, Norman Durant, wrote a compelling description of Calvert in a letter to his parents:

 His hair flops over his forehead, and he has a disconcerting habit of staring at you when you speak to him and yet not appearing to hear a word.
 His lectures were always painfully slow and hesitant and during training he gave the impression of taking a long time to make up his mind; in action things were very different.
-He knows all the officers in the brigade and many of the senior NCOs, and his manner and attitude are always the same if he is talking to a CO, a subaltern or a private…
+He knows all the officers in the brigade and many of the senior NCOs, and his manner and attitude are always the same if he is talking to a CO, a subaltern or a private...

 Calvert's dedication to the troops under his command was one of his most visible attributes.
 According to David Rooney he was "one of the most successful of the Chindit leaders [and] showed his greatness as a commander by reminding his men that, however bad things were for them, things were probably much worse for the enemy."